 PPM 603F Introduction to Correlation and Regression Methods

 Provides an introduction to explanatory data modeling using correlation analysis and linear regression.
 The course may be taken to obtain an initial introduction to these topics or as a refresher for students with some previous exposure to correlation and regression analysis.
 The course emphasizes application to real world policy, planning, and management issues.
 Prerequisite: PPM 601 or instructor permission.
 Cr 1.

 PPM 603G Hands-on Multiple Regression

-A computer lab-based course that extends and refines students understanding of basic regression analysis.
+A computer based course that extends and refines students understanding of basic regression analysis.
 Using data supplied by the instructor, students build models to practice regression methods, to see how violations of regression assumptions affect model parameters, and to learn to diagnose problems, evaluate impact, and take remedial action where indicated.
-Prerequisite: PPM 603F (or PPM 503C, or PPM 503H, or PPM 603A, or PPM 603B, or PPM 603D).
+Prerequisite: PPM 601 or equivalent introduction to correlation and regression analysis.
 Cr 1.